 During the LEEP

 During the LEEP you will undress from the waist down and lie in the same position you would for a pelvic exam.
-The doctor will insert a speculum.
-We will use medicine to numb the cervix to help prevent pain.
-The doctor will then use a wire loop to remove a thin layer of abnormal tissue from the cervix.
+The clinician will insert a speculum.
+They will use medicine to numb the cervix to help prevent pain.
+Then they will use a wire loop to remove a thin layer of abnormal tissue from the cervix.
 You may feel a dull ache or cramping.

 The LEEP will take about 30 minutes and you can go home when it is done.
 Please schedule a follow-up clinic visit in four weeks or as directed.